aiman-al-masoud/cinciarellang1/README.md

 ## Grammar

-You can get a semi-formal EBNF specification of this language, which is a stripped down and adapted form of the C programming language's grammar.
+You can get a semi-formal EBNF specification of this language, which is a stripped down and adapted form of the C programming language's grammar with only 17 production rules.

 https://cs.wmich.edu/~gupta/teaching/cs4850/sumII06/The%20syntax%20of%20C%20in%20Backus-Naur%20form.htm